Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 A tote is better when you want open-top access to a sweater, headphones, and snacks during the flight.
 The trade-off is comfort: a heavy tote on one shoulder gets old quickly during a long connection.

-A rolling underseater is better for travelers who can’t comfortably carry weight on their back.
+A rolling underseater or backpack with wheels is better for travelers who can’t comfortably carry weight on their back.
 The downside is that wheels and handles count toward the size limit, so the actual packing space can be smaller than it looks.
 If you’re deciding between bag types, our broader personal item bag guide is the better starting point.

 What to Look For